Garden Snails As Pets – Is That Okay?

 Roman Snails

 Besides being excellent pets, Roman snails are suitable for biology classes to equip learners with knowledge.
 They can have a lifespan of up to 20 years with proper care.
-While these pets are legal to keep in the US, they are protected in the International Union for Conservation of Nature (IUCN) Red List.
+While these pets are legal to keep in the US, they are protected by the International Union for Conservation of Nature (IUCN) Red List.
 One cannot also commercialize or kill the species in the United Kingdom.

 Apple Snail

 This type of snail is a famous freshwater creature that is quite attractive both in size and color.
-One of the most common kinds of apple snail is the spike-topped snail.
+One of the most common kinds of apple snails is the spike-topped snail.
 This apple snail has varying colors, such as brown, blue, pink, and yellow.
 You can purchase this pet snail at reasonable prices from any aquarium shop.

 What Are The Main Requirements For Keeping Pet Snails?